 A very sad example of this he shared in Essentialism is the day that he felt pressured and went to a work meeting right after the birth of his first baby.
 Nothing came of the meeting but regret.

 If you choose to simplify your life and focus on the essentials, the truly important things, that won’t happen to you.
 You will start thinking like an essentialist.
 Instead of missing the most valuable moments of your life you will see them for what they are and enjoy them.
-And instead of being stuck in a hamster wheel of missed chances, you will start to go in the direction of your dreams!
+And instead of being stuck in a hamster wheel of missed chances, you will start making steady progress towards achieving your dream!

 Minimalists Choose the Essentials